visiongaiatechnology/killerdom/README.md

 VGT KillerDom is a **polyglot, production-grade WAF signature library** — battle-hardened regex patterns for neutralizing the most dangerous attack vectors on the modern web, available as a **drop-in middleware** for PHP, Python (FastAPI/Starlette ASGI) and Go (net/http).

 This is not a tutorial.
 This is not a toy.
-This is the raw signature core extracted from the VGT Researchlab, open-sourced for researchers, engineers, and anyone who wants to build something serious.
+This is a raw research engine born in the **VGT Researchlab** — open-sourced for researchers, engineers, and anyone who wants to build something serious on top of it.

+> **⚠️ Important:** KillerDom operates with maximum aggression and zero context-awareness.
+It is **not suitable for CMS platforms, page builders, or any system that generates complex backend traffic** (WordPress, Laravel, Drupal etc.) — it will break them.
+KillerDom is designed for **static sites, simple APIs and microservices** where legitimate traffic is fully predictable.

 ```
 Traditional WAF Rules: